-1 Peter 2:13-17, “Submit yourselves for the Lord's sake to every human authority: whether to the emperor, as the supreme authority, or to governors, who are sent by Him to punish those who do wrong and to commend those who do right.
+1 Peter 2:13-17 "Submit yourselves for the Lord's sake to every human authority: whether to the emperor, as the supreme authority, or to governors, who are sent by him to punish those who do wrong and to commend those who do right.
 For it is God's will that by doing good, you should silence the ignorant talk of foolish people.
 Live as free people, but do not use your freedom as a cover-up for evil; live as God's slaves.
 Show proper respect to everyone, love the family of believers, fear God, honor the emperor."

-Authority comes in many different forms — parents, teachers, government officials, bosses — and the list goes on.
+Authority comes in many forms — parents, teachers, government officials, bosses.
 Isn't it funny how, early in life, we start grappling for power against authority?
-By age two, most children have learned to assert themselves with the word, “NO!"
-As teens, we individuate and test boundaries, we question authority, and we engage in the typical teenage power struggles with our parents.
-But by adulthood, we begin to understand the importance of paying our taxes, the value of learning to work with our boss, and we realize that our parents are smarter than we thought they were!
+By age two, most children have learned to assert themselves with the word "NO!"
+As teens, we engage in the typical teenage power struggles with our parents as we individuate, test boundaries and question authority.

 God, I feel the division and power struggle all around me.
-Remind me that nothing is out of YOUR control, even though it may feel like it at times.
-You are the ultimate authority in my life, and I pray that my words and actions bring honor to You and others today.
+Remind me that nothing is out of your control, even though it may feel like it at times.
+You are the ultimate authority in my life, and I pray that my words and actions bring honor to you and others today.
 In Jesus' name, Amen.